Sticker shock: Average used car price is $29,000, and buyers are aghast - NewsBreak

 Given pent-up demand from consumers, prices for new vehicles are expected to remain historically high until the supply returns to around 2 million or 2.5 million and automakers resume discounting, which could take well into 2023.
 Once new vehicle prices do ease, the pressure on used-vehicle prices would eventually follow.

-Yet even after that, the availability of vehicles will be tight because traditional sources of used vehicles — autos turned in from leases and trade-ins or sold by rental companies — have essentially dried up.How inflation costs are impacting each generation
+Yet even after that, the availability of vehicles will be tight because traditional sources of used vehicles — autos turned in from leases and trade-ins or sold by rental companies — have essentially dried up.Missing Florida 7-year-old girls found safe

 For the past decade, cars returning from two- and three-year leases were a leading source of almost-new used vehicles.
 But that was when more than one-third of U.S. new vehicle sales were leases, a figure now down to 22%, said Edmunds’ Drury.
 Because there aren’t many new autos, people with expiring leases are often buying those cars once their leases end.